-In psychotherapy and couples counseling, Dr. Horowitz uses a flexible and interactive approach to assist clients in developing new coping strategies.
-She does this by helping clients to understand how their moods are influenced by the interplay between biological factors and their past and present experiences.
-Dr. Horowitz also educates clients about the new advances in neuroscience that emphasize the role of the brain in shaping how we feel and our ability to manage uncomfortable feelings.
+In psychotherapy and couple counseling, I use a flexible and interactive approach to assist clients in developing new coping strategies.
+I do this by helping clients to understand how their moods are influenced by the interplay between biological factors and their past and present experiences.
+I also educate clients about the new advances in neuroscience that emphasize the role of the brain in shaping how we feel and our ability to manage uncomfortable feelings.
 This body of research informs us about why it is often so hard to change how we feel.
-It confirms why it is difficult to "snap out" of negative feeling states.
+It confirms why it is difficult to “snap out” of negative feeling states.

-Dr. Horowitz's practice includes work with a wide variety of individuals and couples whose presenting issues are quite diverse.
-Some of the typical issues she works with in her psychotherapy and counseling practice are:
+My practice includes work with a wide variety of individuals and couples whose presenting issues are quite diverse.
+Some of the typical issues I work with are:

 - Low Self-Esteem

 - Couple Issues (marital conflict, divorce, relationship problems of people living together or separately, straight, gay and lesbian, transgender, and polyamorous.)

 Please call or email to schedule a free 10 minute phone consultation.